Oklahoma man dies in vehicle crash - NewsBreak

 Oklahoma man dies in vehicle crash

-STEPHENS COUNTY, Okla. ( KFOR ) – An Oklahoma man died in a vehicle crash on Monday.
+COMANCHE COUNTY, Okla. ( KFOR ) – A Lawton man died in a crash in Comanche County on Tuesday.

-Michael L. Morrow, 66, of Duncan, Okla., was pronounced dead at the scene of the crash on West Camelback Road, less than a mile east of North 2770 Road, three miles west of Duncan in Stephens County, according to Oklahoma Highway Patrol officials.Oklahoma State Bureau of Investigation helping search for man who allegedly sexually assaulted, attempted to kidnap Mustang child
+John R. Howard, 69, of Lawton was pronounced dead at the scene of the crash on Oklahoma 17, west of NE 135th Street, 2.6 miles east of Elgin, Okla., according to Oklahoma Highway Patrol officials.Missing 3-year-old Oklahoma child drowns in Lake Eufaula

-Morrow was heading west in a 1992 Lincoln Town Car when at 4:03 p.m. he went off the left side of the road, got back onto the road and went off the right side.
-He overcorrected and was departing the roadway to the left when he was struck on the passenger side by a 2011 Dodge Ram, according to OHP officials.

-He was pinned inside the tow car for approximately an hour and a half, OHP officials said.Man arrested after Amber Alert issued in Oklahoma

-The driver of the Dodge Ram, a juvenile, was treated and released from a hospital.
+Howard was driving a 2003 Chevrolet Suburban west on OK-17.
+He went off the right side of the road at approximately 9:56 a.m., struck a fence and then a tree.

+The passenger inside the vehicle was not injured.Barns ablaze threaten nearby fields in NW OKC

-The cause of the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The cause of the crash is under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KFOR.com Oklahoma City.